In-depth reviews

 Safety

 In recent years, Toyota has adopted a philosophy of offering a complete suite of active safety equipment across every trim level of its cars, instead of reserving the higher-tech systems for range-topping models.
-That admirable approach continues with the bZ4X, which gets the latest third-generation iteration of brand’s 'Toyota Safety Sense' suite of driver-assistance and collision-avoidance technology.
+That admirable approach continues with the bZ4X, which gets the latest third-generation iteration of the brand’s 'Toyota Safety Sense' suite of driver-assistance and collision-avoidance technology.

 Standard crash-avoidance systems include automatic emergency braking with collision warnings, cross-traffic alerts, detection of vehicles approaching an intersection, adaptive cruise control, lane-keeping assistance, road-sign recognition and automatic high-beam headlights.